Faculty Advisors

 It may be daunting to approach a faculty member and ask them to be an Advisor to your team.
 It is important to ensure that you have a faculty advisor belonging to each of your hosting departments.

 • Relevance: Consider a faculty member’s area of research.
 They will likely be able to provide more support to your team if their expertise aligns with your design challenge.
-Make a plan: Approach the faculty member with a clear plan of your Team’s objective

-• Consider their time commitments and be respectful of them.
+• Make them aware of their role: the preceding section on this page is a good guideline for the role of a faculty advisor.
+Consider their time commitments and be respectful of them.
 Clarify expectations regarding support, communication and technical involvement at the start.
-If you require additional help in contacting a faculty member to be your team’s advisor, please contact the Engineering Teams Coordinator at engineering@ubc.
+If you require additional help in contacting a faculty member to be your team’s advisor, please contact the Engineering Teams Coordinator at team.engineering@ubc.